RotorHazard/community-plugins/README.md

 ### Before submitting

-If you apply the [plugin template][plugin-template] to an existing RotorHazard plugin that uses GitHub releases, please note that the community store / plugin install manager is only compatible with published releases that also pass the [RHFest][rhfest-action] checks.
+If you apply the [plugin template][plugin-template] to an existing RotorHazard plugin that uses GitHub releases, please note that the community plugins database / plugin install manager is only compatible with published releases that also pass the [RHFest][rhfest-action] checks.

 ## 🌟 Credits